iluvcapra/bwavfile/CONTRIBUTING.md

 believe there is some demand for them but for the most part our current priorities
 are:

-* Addressing bugs
+* Addressing bugs.
-* Keeping the codebase modern as the Rust language evolves
+* Keeping the codebase modern as the Rust language evolves.

 This being said, there are some features that we've been wanting for some time and new contributors are welcome to take a swing at these: